AndrewR270/PyCraft/README.md

 We also generate mipmaps - creating smaller versions of each texture to be used as the distance of the texture from our camera increases.

 The fragment shader uses this to output colors as a *4d vector*.
-If our fragment shader outputs a value using **out vec4 fragment_color;** then in the **void main(void)** function we may use any of the following:
+If our fragment shader outputs a value using **out vec4 fragment_color;** then in the **void main(void)** function we may use any of the following.

+If we pass in local_position then this outputs a multicolor texture:

         fragment_color = vec4(local_position / 2.0 + 0.5, 1.0);

-If we pass in local_position then this outputs a multicolor texture.

-        fragment_color = texture(texture_array_sampler, vec3(0.5, 0.5, 0.0));

 This colors our shape the same color as the middle pixel(s) of a texture.
 Here we pass in our 3D texture array as *texture_array_sampler*.
-The vector3 uses 0.5, 0.5, to reference the middle of the texture, and the *Z coordinate of 0.0 is the first texture in the array.*
+The vector3 uses 0.5, 0.5, to reference the middle of the texture, and the *Z coordinate of 0.0 is the first texture in the array.*:

-        fragment_color = texture(texture_array_sampler, interpolated_tex_coords);
+        fragment_color = texture(texture_array_sampler, vec3(0.5, 0.5, 0.0));

 This will cast a texture onto our block.
 To sample the texture at different places depending on where the fragment is on the block face, we use a different texture coordinate for each vertex and interpolate between them for each fragment.
-For example, from left to right we might go from left:0 to right:1 by increments.
+For example, from left to right we might go from left:0 to right:1 by increments:

+        fragment_color = texture(texture_array_sampler, interpolated_tex_coords);

+In our texture manager, this will fix the blurriness caused by the previous implementation.
+It will stop OpenGL from linear interpolation of neighboring pixels, instead selecting the nearest pixel's color when sampling:

         gl.glTexParameteri(gl.GL_TEXTURE_2D_ARRAY, gl.GL_TEXTURE_MAG_FILTER, gl.GL_NEAREST)

-In our texture manager, this will fix the blurriness caused by the previous implementation.
-It will stop OpenGL from linear interpolation of neighboring pixels, instead selecting the nearest pixel's color when sampling. *Our block script must change the array of* **tex_coords** *if certain faces need different textures than the rest of the block.*
+*Our block script must change the array of* **tex_coords** *if certain faces need different textures than the rest of the block.*

 #### Input